DUTSTECH/DUTSTECH/README.md

 - 👋 Hi, I’m @DUTSTECH
 - 👀 I’m interested in Troubleshooting and Self-Repairing Software.
-- 🌱 I’m currently programming in Powershell and Batch.
+- 🌱 I’m currently programming in Powershell, Batch, Python and R.
 - 💞️ I’m looking to collaborate on Troubleshooting and Windows Diagnostic and Repair Software.
 - 📫 How to reach me: GitHub Message.